Battle of Mang Yang Pass

-The Battle of Mang Yang Pass (also known as the Battle of An Khê or the Battle of Đắk Pơ) was one of the last battles of the First Indochina War which took place on 24 June 1954.
+The Battle of Mang Yang Pass (also known as the Battle of An Khê or the Battle of Đắk Pơ) was one of the last battles of the First Indochina War between the French Union and Việt Minh which took place from 24 to 29 June 1954.
 The battle was one of the bloodiest defeats of the French Union forces, along with the battle of Dien Bien Phu shortly beforehand.

 Background

 Groupement Mobile No. 100 ("Group Mobile 100" or G.M.
 100) was a regimental task force unit of the French Far East Expeditionary Corps which was assembled as a convoy.
 It included the elite veteran UN Bataillon de Corée who fought in the Korean War at Chipyong-ni, Wonju and Heartbreak Ridge.
-Anxious to avoid a second disaster like the siege at Dien Bien Phu, the French Chief of Staff ordered G.M.
+It had already suffered a defeat at the Siege of Đắk Đoa in February 1954.
+In addition, anxious to avoid a second disaster like the siege at Dien Bien Phu, the French Chief of Staff ordered G.M.
 100 to abandon their isolated position in the Central Highlands.
 This was code named opération Églantine.

 Ambush

-On June 24, 1954, G.M.
+On 24 June 1954, G.M.
 100 received orders to abandon its defensive positions at An Khê and fall back to Pleiku, some 80 km away over Route Coloniale 19.
 At the road marker 'Kilometer 15' the column was ambushed by Việt Minh troops belonging to the 803rd Regiment and suffered heavy losses.
 The remains of G.M.
 100 managed to break through the ambush.
 The remnants of G.M.
 100, now with G.M.
 42 and the 1st Airborne Group, had to drive through 30 km of Viet Minh controlled road.
-The column was ambushed again on June 28 and 29 at Dak Ya-Ayun by the Việt Minh 108th Regiment, suffering heavy losses.
+The column was ambushed again on 28 June and 29 at Dak Ya-Ayun by the Việt Minh 108th Regiment, suffering heavy losses.
 The survivors finally reached Pleiku the following day.

 In five days of fighting, G.M.
-100 lost 85 percent of its vehicles, 100 percent of its artillery, 68 percent of its signal equipment and 50 percent of its crew-served weapons.
+100 lost 85 percent of its vehicles, all of its artillery, 68 percent of its signal equipment and half of its crew-served weapons.
 The Headquarters Company had only 84 men left out of an original 222.
-The 43rd Colonial, the 1st and the 2nd Korea Battalion which numbered about 834 men each, was now mustered at roll call with 452, 497, and 345 men respectively.
+The 43rd Colonial and the 1st and the 2nd Korea Battalions, which numbered about 834 men each, were now mustered at roll call with 452, 497, and 345 men respectively.
 The 2nd Group of the 10th Colonial Artillery, reduced to fighting as infantry after the loss of all of their guns, had shrunk from 475 men to 215 men during the fighting.
 Colonel Barrou and several men were taken as prisoners of war.
 The Việt Minh 96th Regiment suffered more than 100 killed in comparison.